VETERANS: Swift River is proud to offer a specialized Veterans Treatment Program. Call 413-570-9698 or click to learn more about our VA treatment.

 Swift River’s serene Massachusetts setting provides an ideal environment for trauma processing, offering safety and tranquility that support the deep healing work that EMDR facilitates.
 The center’s extended treatment options allow sufficient time for both trauma processing and addiction recovery skill development.

 Recovery from trauma-driven addiction is possible, and you don’t have to face it alone.
-Contact Swift River at 888-451-5895 to learn how EMDR therapy and comprehensive trauma-informed treatment can help you or your loved one heal from both addiction and the traumatic experiences that fuel it.
+Contact Swift River today to learn how EMDR therapy and comprehensive trauma-informed treatment can help you or your loved one heal from both addiction and the traumatic experiences that fuel it.

 Contact Swift River Now